HusseinGHussein/Cybersource-secure-acceptance-demo/README.md

 Create your profiles here: https://ebctest.cybersource.com.
 Note that you need to contact Cybersource to enable the secure acception option for your test account.
+Once Secure Acceptance has been added to your account, create a profile.
+The profile will provide the profile_id, access_key, and secret_key required in security.php.
+Set the customer response page to http://<your_test_domain>/receipt.php

 *Warning* The following doc has the wrong endpoints:
 Docs 1: http://apps.cybersource.com/library/documentation/dev_guides/Secure_Acceptance_WM/html/wwhelp/wwhimpl/js/html/wwhelp.htm#href=create_token.07.1.html